Kristian Kristensen: Career

-Ahead of his participation in The Voice, Kristian and the rest of his band mates in No Name – No Fame tried to reach success through the Norwegian TV-show The X Factor back in 2009.
-The band never made it through to the finals, but four years later Kristian made it through to the semi finals in The Voice as a solo act.
+Ahead of his participation in The Voice, Kristian and the rest of his bandmates in No Name – No Fame tried to reach success through the Norwegian TV-show The X Factor back in 2009.
+The band never made it through to the finals, but four years later Kristian made it through to the semi-finals in The Voice as a solo act.

-In the years between 2013–2015 Kristian worked on writing and composing his own music, and in 2015 he made it through to the final round of NRK P3s "Urørt" with the song «Lyset».
+In the years between 2013 and 2015 Kristian worked on writing and composing his own music, and in 2015 he made it through to the final round of NRK P3s "Urørt" with the song «Lyset».

 Since his signing with the major label, he released a number of singles before the release of his debut EP in 2015.
 The EP «Før Det Blir For Seint» consists of 6 tracks, which are all written and performed in his hometown accent, with the exception of «Nella Fantasia».

 Live

 As a contestant on several Norwegian TV-shows, Kristian started his live career at an early age.
 After his signing he went on a tour around Norway, including shows in the big cities Stavanger, Bergen, Trondheim and Oslo.
 He also performed live during a radio show which was held in connection with the Norwegian industry festival by:Larm.
 This was the second consecutive year he held a live performance at the festival, seeing as NRKs Urørt is also in connection to by:Larm.